More Than Ever, We Need Compassion and Understanding

 While it feels satisfying to “destroy” or “own” or “silence” our political opponent, the only people convinced by such rhetoric are people who already agree with us.
 Unfortunately, our contempt will alienate anyone who disagrees with us and only entrench them in their current views.
 If we want to convince other people to agree with our political views, we should stop holding those who disagree with us in contempt.

-The second reason we should not dehumanize our political opponents is that it is morally wrong.
+The second (and more important) reason we should not dehumanize our political opponents is that it is morally wrong.
 In his 1967 address to the Southern Christian Leadership Conference, Martin Luther King Jr. said:

 “I have also decided to stick with love, for I know that love is ultimately the only answer to mankind’s problems.
 And I’m going to talk about it everywhere I go.
 I know it isn’t popular to talk about it in some circles today.
 For I have seen too much hate… on the faces of sheriffs in the South… [and] on the faces of too many Klansmen….
 I say to myself that hate is too great a burden to bear.
 I have decided to love….
 And I must confess, my friends, that the road ahead will not always be smooth.
 There will still be rocky places of frustration and meandering points of bewilderment.
 There will be inevitable setbacks here and there.
 And there will be those moments when the buoyancy of hope will be transformed into the fatigue of despair.
 Our dreams will sometimes be shattered and our ethereal hopes blasted.
 We may again, with tear drenched eyes, have to stand before the bier of some courageous civil rights worker whose life will be snuffed out by the dastardly acts of bloodthirsty mobs.
 But difficult and painful as it is , we must walk on in the days ahead with an audacious faith in the future….”